5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management_(Legacy)/README.md

 - Open Terminal
 - Enter the following command to download the ssdtPRGen Script: `curl -o ~/ssdtPRGen.sh https://raw.githubusercontent.com/Piker-Alpha/ssdtPRGen.sh/Beta/ssdtPRGen.sh`
 - Make it executable: `chmod +x ~/ssdtPRGen.sh`
-- Now, run the script: `sudo ~/ssdtPRGen.sh`
+- Run the script: `sudo ~/ssdtPRGen.sh`
 - The generated `SSDT.aml` will be located at `/Users/YOURUSERNAME/Library/ssdtPRGen`
 - Rename it to `SSDT-PM.aml`
 - Copy it to `EFI/OC/ACPI` and list it in the `ACPI/Add` section of your config.plist
 - Under `ACPI/Delete`, disable `Delete CpuPm` and `Delete Cpu0Ist`
 - Save the config and reboot

-Monitor the behavior of the CPU in Intel Power Gadget.
+Monitor the behavior of the CPU in [**Intel Power Gadget**](https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html).
 Check if it is stepping though different frequencies.
 If the CPU is reacting to your usage of the system and if it reaches the defined lower and upper frequency limits, then CPU Power Management is working correctly.

+### macOS Ventura and Ivy Bridge
+In order to get CPU Power Management fully working when running macOS Ventura on Ivy Bridge CPUs, force-enabling XCPM and re-generating `SSDT-PM` with Plugin-Type 1 is mandatory – otherwise the CPU will be stuck in base frequency (no turbo states)!

 ## Modifiers
 Besides simply generating the ssdt by running the script, you can add modifiers to the terminal command.
 Although the ssdtPRGen repo lists a bunch of [overrides](https://github.com/Piker-Alpha/ssdtPRGen.sh#help-information), it doesn't go into detail about how and when to use them.